 Learn More About Impaired Driving

-The key to effective deterrence is the public's perception of the likelihood of being caught.
-Law enforcement officials work year-round to identify impaired drivers and get them off our roads.
-At specific times throughout the year, these efforts are stepped up as part of a national drunk driving crackdown: Drive Sober or Get Pulled Over.
+State and local law enforcement officials work year-round to identify drunk drivers and get them off our roads.
+At specific times throughout the year, these efforts are amplified through the national drunk driving crackdown: Drive Sober or Get Pulled Over.
 GHSA's member State Highway Safety Offices (SHSOs) work with their state and local law enforcement partners on this campaign, which combines high visibility law enforcement and public awareness to deter or detect drunk drivers.

-The most common use of technology to fight drunk driving involves ignition interlocks.
+Many drunk drivers are repeat offenders.
+To prevent those convicted of drunk driving from making the same bad decision agin, ignition interlocks are often employed.
 These devices analyze a driver's breath and disable the engine if alcohol is detected.
 Judges can mandate that all or a portion of convicted drunk drivers install interlocks in their cars for a specified period of time.
 All states now operate some type of ignition interlock program.

 Excerpted from GHSA's Highway Safety Policies & Priorities [115 KB, 27 pgs.]